Updated January 7, 2020

 In recent years, telemedicine has begun to transform how patients obtain outpatient healthcare services.
 With benefits for both employers and employees, this is a service that more employers are including in their health plan coverage and you may want to include in your small business health insurance group plan as well.

 Telemedicine utilizes modern communications technologies to provide patients with remote access to healthcare service.
-It’s primarily used for outpatient services, where there isn’t a need for hands-on care.
+It is primarily used for outpatient services, where there is not a need for hands-on care.
 For example, patients might make telemedicine appointments if they have a cough, fever, stomach issues or similar symptoms.

 The definition of telemedicine encompasses both phone conversations and online video chats, so medical providers have technically been able to offer these services for some time over the phone.
 The increase in video chat’s popularity, however, has rapidly accelerated the adoption of these services.

 For employers, telemedicine can help mitigate increasing health insurance plan costs.
-Telemedicine appointments generall bill for less than comparable in-office services, which means insurance companies don’t have to pay providers as much for claims.
-This savings helps insurers keep premiums more affordable for employers and employees, ultimately lowering both parties’ premium payments.
+Telemedicine appointments generally bill for less than comparable in-office services, which means insurance companies do not have to pay providers as much for claims.
+These savings help insurers keep premiums more affordable for employers and employees, ultimately lowering both parties’ premium payments.

-The advantages that telemedicine can offer employers is confirmed by how many businesses have chosen to include it in their plans’ covered services.
-There has been nearly a 50-percent increase in the number of employers who have plans that cover telemedicine in the past three years, with just 27 percent including coverage in 2015 and 74 percent offering coverage in 2018.
+The advantages that telemedicine can offer employers are confirmed by how many businesses have chosen to include it in their plans’ covered services.
+Since 2015, there has been nearly a 50-percent increase in the number of employers who have plans that cover telemedicine, with just 27 percent including coverage in 2015 and 74 percent offering coverage in 2018.

-Telemedicine isn’t right for every situation, but it’s a very attractive option when it’s a viable and medically responsible one.
+Telemedicine is not right for every situation, but it is a very attractive option when it is a viable and medically responsible one.

 The total number of telemedicine appointments remains quite small — just over 0.5 percent of all claims according in one dataset — but the numbers suggest that employees might be quickly making the switch to the more convenient care.

 For one, this data only goes through 2016.
-It doesn’t reflect 2017 and 2018 numbers, when employers were adopting the service at a rapid rate.
+It does not reflect 2017 and 2018 numbers, when employers were adopting the service at a rapid rate.
 Many more employees may have tried these services in the past two years since 2016.

 Additionally, the percentage of telemedicine claims has increased dramatically between 2013 and 2016.
 Even though the total number of these claims accounted for just 0.51 percent of all claims in 2016, that was more than six times the 0.08 percent rate in 2013.